lucasp149/portfolio/README.md

 ## List of imporovements:

-- Bigger Hero (maybe merge with About Me)
+- Bigger Hero (maybe merge with About Me) DONE.
-- Both Spanish / English
+- Both Spanish / English.
+DONE
-- OnClick to projects
+- OnClick to projects.
+DONE.